What are hard ticks (Ixodidae ticks)?

 Nymphs moult into adults, and both male and female adults seek hosts for blood meals.
 Female adults lay eggs, and the cycle continues.

-Tick Removal - If you discover a hard tick on your pet, it's crucial to remove it promptly.
+• Tick removal - If you discover a hard tick on your pet, it's crucial to remove it promptly.
 Use a tick hook to grasp the tick as close to the skin's surface as possible then twist and pull upward with steady, even pressure.
-For a more in depth guide on how to remove ticks from pets, click here!
+For a step-by-step guide see how to remove ticks from pets with pictures.

 Fleas, ticks and lice can be a nightmare, but with the right approach, you can take control and rid your pets and home of these bothersome pests.
 Remember that parasites can be persistent, so patience and regular treatment will be your best friends!
 By addressing both your pet and their environment, you can ensure a flea-free and comfortable living space for both your furry companion and your family.